Flavio Insinna

 Flavio Insinna (born 3 July 1965) is an Italian actor and television presenter.
-He is the current host of L'eredità.
+He is a former host of L'eredità.
 He is also known for having hosted Affari Tuoi, the Italian version of Deal or No Deal between 2006 and 2008 and then again between 2013 and 2017.

 Biography

 In 1986, after trying unsuccessfully to join the Carabinieri (the Italian gendarmerie), he enrolled in Alessandro Fersen's drama school.
 In 1990, he graduated from the "Laboratorio di esercitazioni sceniche" (Italian for "Laboratory of scenic exercises"), run by Gigi Proietti in Rome.

 One of his most popular roles was Flavio Anceschi, a captain in the Carabinieri, which he played for five seasons in the hit television series Don Matteo on RAI with Terence Hill and Nino Frassica.
 He subsequently starred in two other RAI fictions, Don Bosco and Don Pappagallo (one of the 335 victims of the massacre at the Fosse Ardeatine in March 1944).

 In the summer of 2006, Insinna worked in the sitcom Cotti e mangiati (Italian for "Cooked and eaten").
 In September of the same year, he made his debut as the host of the prime-time game show Affari Tuoi (Italian version of the American Deal or No Deal) on RaiUno.
 The broadcast was highly rated and managed to top the competitor in its time slot Striscia la notizia.
 This gave a rebirth to the popularity of the show, which had had some audience share issues before Insinna.
 As a result of this success, he received critical acclaim, thanks to which he was awarded a Telegatto on 27 January 2007 for "Best New Personality" of 2006.
 Again in 2007, Insinna took part as a guest on the final evening of the Sanremo music festival.
 After two successful seasons, he left Affari Tuoi in June 2008 to devote himself to the theatre.

 In 2008, Insinna started playing the title role in the shoes of Commissioner Santamaria Diego in the TV series RAI Ho sposato uno sbirro, a role he kept for two seasons.
 In 2009, he starred in Many Kisses Later, directed by Fausto Brizzi.
 In the same year, he also participated as a dancer for a night in the second episode of the fifth edition of the Rai Uno broadcast Ballando con le Stelle.
 He also read the lyrics of Mango's song Gli amori son finestre for the realisation of the homonymous CD.